 19. Hemis

 One of the biggest and prime festivals of Leh-Ladakh, the Hemis festival marks the birth anniversary of Ladakhi spiritual leader Padmasambhava.
 Culminating on the tenth day of the Tibetan lunar month, this festival is carried on for two days.
 Masked dance performers and traditional Buddhist rituals are the highlights of the festival.
+This is the best time to visit the monasteries in the region and engage in cultural walks across the villages.

 20. Losar festival